Is Psychology Funded Under the NDIS?

 Mental health and psychosocial disability are two different things.
 Under the NDIS, the term mental health is used in direct relation to a specific diagnosis or condition e.g., anxiety.
 Whereas psychosocial disability is the impact of the mental health condition on a person’s day-to-day functioning.

-Once a person with a psychosocial disability has been granted access to the NDIS, they will need a letter of recommendation from their psychologist which outlines how psychology will assist them to manage the impact of their psychosocial disability on their day-to-day functioning.
+Once a person with a psychosocial disability has been granted access to the NDIS, they will need a letter of recommendation from their psychologist which outlines how psychology will assist them to manage the impact of their psychosocial impairment on their day-to-day functioning.

 Psychology funding for people with other disabilities